eggai-tech/qa-extraction-with-human-review/README.md

 ```
 lots of QA pairs will be incomplete, meaning the questions are very specific to the information in the chunk
 but lack context to be useful for a RAG-based system.
 Sample questions of this type are:
-- What is the submission period for the securities as specified in the text?
+- What is the submission period for the securities as **specified in the text**?
-- What is the ISIN code for the securities mentioned in the document?
+- What is the ISIN code for the securities **mentioned in the document**?
-- What risks are associated with variable interest rate bonds according to the text?
+- What risks are associated with variable interest rate bonds **according to the text**?

 We can see that the above questions do make sense, but they are too specific to the chunk and do not provide enough context.